AdobeDocs/experience-manager-cloud-manager.de-DE/help/using/setting-up-program.md

 ---
 title: Einrichten des Programms
-seo-title: Einrichten des Programms
+seo-title: Set Up Your Program
 description: Nach dem Onbarding muss der Business Owner verschiedene Ersteinstellungen am Programm vornehmen.
-seo-description: 'Nach dem Onboarding muss der Business Owner verschiedene Ersteinstellungen an Adobe AEM Cloud Manager vornehmen.
-Hierzu gehören das Festlegen der Programmbeschreibung und das Definieren der für Leistungstests verwendeten KPIs. '
+seo-description: After onboarding, the business owner will need to do some initial setup of Adobe AEM Cloud Manager.
+This involves setting the program description and defining the KPIs which will be used for performance testing.
-feature: Erste Schritte
+feature: Getting Started
 exl-id: 795c7112-d564-4fbf-96a1-152a6c286bf2
-source-git-commit: 71a6f2709efb9c4c3831deaa1ce89d93e30b775c
+source-git-commit: 71d44c7e3673ca62fcd2203ecc0bc4ed9fa22002
-workflow-type: ht
+workflow-type: tm+mt
-source-wordcount: '733'
+source-wordcount: '693'
-ht-degree: 100%
+ht-degree: 97%

 ---